xlite-dev/LeetCUDA/kernels/flash-attn/README.md

 |Shared KV SMEM|Fully Shared QKV SMEM|Prefetch Q s2r|SMEM/Block Swizzle|
 |✔️|✔️|✔️|?|

 This repository's implementation of FlashAttention is intended solely for learning CUDA programming.
 For optimal performance, please use the official [flash-attention](https://github.com/Dao-AILab/flash-attention).
 Currently, for small-scale attention (B<=4, H <=48, SeqLen <= 8192), the flash-attention-mma implemented in this repository matches the performance of the official FA.
-However, for large-scale attention computations, there remains a significant performance gap.
+However, for large-scale attention computations, there remains a performance gap.
 Performance optimizations are ongoing; stay tuned for updates.

 - Example: B=1, H=8, N=8192, D=64 (NVIDIA RTX 3080 Laptop)
 ```bash